TarekArar/movie-app/README.md

 - used react context to handle auth since we have small global state, in case of large apps I would use redux-toolkit
 - used React-query to make requests in order to handle caching out of the box
 - used debouncing while user searching to improve performance

 - Styles to be improved
+- API dont have limit params to limit number of fetched items per page

 How To download the app: